 If you missed PART 1 – there you’ll find information on all the HEALTH BENEFITS of homemade stock/bone broth.

 Also, if you just want to add more beneficial gelatin to your stock (or if you want to use it to make homemade jello!), you can also get this gelatin from pastured animals.
-I also use it when my 3rd run or so of stock isn’t as gelatinous as the first.
+I also use it when my 2nd or 3rd run or so of stock isn’t as gelatinous as the first.
 Or to add extra nutrients to any soup, sauce or stew.

 Today, in PART 2, before we talk about HOW to make a good, healthy stock, first I want to tell you about our favorite restaurant: Reds on the River.
 (Hang with me, you’ll see where the connection is…and by the way, if you’re bored, don’t miss the bottom of this post where I share all sorts of somewhat-related nonsense.)